Context Engine

 MCP tools

-The fifteen tools the prom.codes context server exposes over stdio.
+The sixteen tools the prom.codes context server exposes over stdio.
 Includes input schemas and example responses.

 search_code